 5 Stay up to date on trends

 Members of academia are not the only ones who need to stay up to date on relevant trends in their field.
 This also applies to representatives of government and non-profit organizations as well as for-profit businesses.
+Managers, business consultants, and other experts in this field can attend a management conference to be informed of the latest trends.
 An academic conference brings together a diverse group of people from various sectors.
 Only when you have a full range of opinions on where a particular field is going can you get a balanced picture of what the future holds.

 6 Build bridges